CENTRAL ASIA: KAZAKHSTAN, UZBEKISTAN & TURKMENISTAN BIRDING TOUR: DETAILED ITINERARY

-Kazakhstan, Uzbekistan & Turkmenistan: Day 6 After some final early morning birding near Bukhara we will head eastwards to the city of Samarkand for a two nights stay.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 2 After some further birding at Zaamin we will head westwards to the city of Samarkand for a two nights stay.

 The historic city of Samarkand on the Silk Road was founded over 2500 years ago and was the capital of the empire of Sogdiana.
 Alexander the Great, who took the city in 329 BC, wrote that “everything I have heard about the beauty of Marakanda is true, except that it is more beautiful than I could imagine”.

-Kazakhstan, Uzbekistan & Turkmenistan: Day 7 Samarkand is situated in the Zeravshan valley below the mountain range of the same name, itself an outlier of the Tien Shan.
-Beyond the city limits fields and orchards fill the wide Zeravshan valley but eventually these give way to grassy uplands, rocky crags and wooded valleys as we enter the foothills of the Zeravshan range.
-Here we will be concentrating on finding such special birds as Hume’s Short-toed Lark, the beautiful White-throated Robin, Finsch’s Wheatear, Upcher’s and Eastern Orphean Warblers, Eastern Rock Nuthatch and especially the handsome Red-headed Bunting.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 3 Samarkand is situated in the Zeravshan valley below the mountain range of the same name, itself an outlier of the Tien Shan.
+Beyond the city limits, fields and orchards fill the wide Zeravshan valley but eventually, these give way to grassy uplands, rocky crags and wooded valleys as we enter the foothills of the Zeravshan range.
+Here we will be concentrating on finding such special birds as White-winged Woodpecker, Hume’s Short-toed Lark, the beautiful White-throated Robin, Finsch’s Wheatear, Upcher’s and Eastern Orphean Warblers, Eastern Rock Nuthatch and especially the handsome Red-headed Bunting.
 The local form of the Great Tit is sometimes split as Turkestan Tit.

-Additional species we may well encounter include Egyptian Vulture, Long-legged Buzzard, Common Kestrel, Eurasian Hobby, Cetti’s, Eastern Olivaceous, Eastern Orphean and Greenish Warblers, Common Nightingale, Pied Wheatear, Blue and Common (or Rufous-tailed) Rock Thrushes, Common Blackbird, the splendid Asian Paradise Flycatcher, Indian Golden Oriole, Red-tailed (or Turkestan) Shrike (split from Isabelline, and breeding only in Central Asia and Iran), Lesser Grey Shrike, Western Jackdaw, Rook, Common Raven, Rock Sparrow and European Goldfinch (the local form here is sometimes split as Grey-capped Greenfinch).
+Additional species we may well encounter include Egyptian Vulture, Short-toed Snake Eagle, Long-legged Buzzard, Common Kestrel, Eurasian Hobby, Chukar Partridge, Alpine Swift, Eurasian Crag Martin, Cetti’s, Eastern Olivaceous, Eastern Orphean and Greenish Warblers, Common Nightingale, Pied Wheatear, Blue and Common (or Rufous-tailed) Rock Thrushes, Common Blackbird, the splendid Indian Paradise Flycatcher, Indian Golden Oriole, Red-tailed (or Turkestan) Shrike (breeding only in Central Asia and Iran), Lesser Grey Shrike, Western Jackdaw, Rook, Northern (or Common) Raven, Rock Sparrow, European Goldfinch (the local form here is sometimes split as Grey-capped Goldfinch) and Corn Bunting.

-Kazakhstan, Uzbekistan & Turkmenistan: From Tashkent we will catch an afternoon flight to Astana (formerly called Akmola and later Tselinograd), the new political capital of Kazakhstan, for a two nights stay.
+Kazakhstan, Uzbekistan & Turkmenistan: Day 7 This morning we take the high-speed train back to Tashkent.
+From Tashkent airport, we will catch an afternoon flight to Almaty, the commercial capital of Kazakhstan, for a four nights stay.

 With a road that continues right up to 3400m, birding here is mostly quite easy.
-Amongst majestic forests of Tien Shan (or Schrenck’s) Spruce and along the rushing rivers we will look for the attractive Blue-capped Redstart (a speciality with a limited distribution in Central Asia and the western Himalayas), as well as Brown Dipper, Blue Whistling Thrush, Hume’s Leaf Warbler, Willow Tit (the local form is sometimes split as Songar Tit) and Spotted Nutcracker.
+Amongst majestic forests of Tien Shan (or Schrenck’s) Spruce and along the rushing rivers we will look for the attractive Blue-capped Redstart (a speciality with a limited distribution in Central Asia and the western Himalayas), as well as Brown Dipper, Blue Whistling Thrush, Hume’s Leaf Warbler, Spotted Nutcracker and the uncommon Willow Tit (the local form is sometimes split as Songar Tit).

-Higher up, the juniper-spattered slopes hold such major Central Asian specialities as Black-throated Accentor, Eversmann’s Redstart and Red-mantled Rosefinch, as well as the superb White-tailed Rubythroat (which outshines even its Siberian cousin in its striking plumage), Red-fronted Serin, White-winged Grosbeak and the tiny, lilac-coloured White-browed (or Severtzov’s) Tit-Warbler, while areas with boulders are favoured by Sulphur-bellied Warbler.
+Higher up, the juniper-spattered slopes hold such major Central Asian specialities as Black-throated Accentor, Eversmann’s Redstart and Red-mantled Rosefinch, as well as the superb Himalayan (or White-tailed) Rubythroat (which outshines even its Siberian cousin in its striking plumage), Red-fronted Serin, White-winged Grosbeak and the tiny, lilac-coloured White-browed (or Severtzov’s) Tit-Warbler, while areas with boulders are favoured by Sulphur-bellied Warbler.

 The alpine meadows are the home of Water Pipit, Brown Accentor, Altai Accentor (a speciality of Central Asia that occurs in winter in the western Himalayas), and Plain Mountain Finch, whilst from the high crags the curlew-like whistles of Himalayan Snowcocks float down the gullies.
 These turkey-sized gamebirds, another speciality restricted to Central Asia and the western Himalayas, can be hard to track down in some parts of their range, but here they are positively easy and we should be able to get good enough views to appreciate the delicate hues of their exquisite finery.

-At the highest altitudes, amongst the most desolate rocky terrain where boulders and crags project from the snow, we should encounter the attractive Güldenstädt’s Redstart and perhaps also that avian butterfly, the delightful Wallcreeper.
+At the highest altitudes, amongst the most desolate rocky terrain where boulders and crags project from the snow, we should encounter the attractive Güldenstädt’s Redstart and if we are lucky that avian butterfly, the delightful Wallcreeper.